Miss A. Martin-Mills

-Hi, I’m Miss Barnard and I am the subject leader for English at Shobnall Primary & Nursery School.
+Hi, I’m Miss Martin-Mills and I am the subject leader for English at Shobnall Primary & Nursery School.
 Secure English skills are essential for progress across the curriculum and to prepare pupils effectively for adult life.
 We have a responsibility to develop pupils’ competence in reading, writing, speaking and listening in their own subjects and to ensure that pupils become competent users of language, and can access the curriculum effectively and achieve their potential.

 We provide a rich, broad and balanced curriculum, which takes account of National Curriculum requirements and recognises the individual developmental needs of our children.
 Furthermore, the individual experiences and cultures that the children bring to school are celebrated and key in engaging and inspiring them to become curious learners.
 The environments that we provide are ‘language rich’, ensuring that a plethora of vocabulary is taught across all subjects.
 Reading is at the core of the English Curriculum, we immerse pupils in the wonders of quality texts to create a love for reading.

 At Shobnall Primary & Nursery School, our ethos and purpose is to enable children to read words accurately and understand texts.
 We aspire for children to write with purpose, use imaginative description, organise writing appropriately, spell correctly and punctuate accurately.

 Learning is a change to long-term memory.
 Our aims and goals are to ensure that our students experience a wide breadth of study and have, by the end of each key stage, long-term memory of an ambitious body of procedural and semantic knowledge.

 - We believe children should have excellent phonic knowledge and skills.

 - Our children will have fluency and accuracy in reading across a wide range of contexts throughout the curriculum.